algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 ## App Set up

-Set up SportShield with the SportShield app <!--for IPhone?
-Android?-->.
+Set up SportShield with the SportShield app.

 To get started:

-1. Download the SportShield app.<!--Apple App Store?
-Google Play Store?-->
+1. Download the SportShield app.
+(Available on the Apple App Store and the Google Play Store?)
 2. Open the app.
-3. Sign in, and follow the on-screen instructions to set up your device.
+3. Follow the on-screen instructions to set up your device.

 <br>